demircialiihsan/UIMotion/README.md

 Call static methods from wherever you desire.

-AnimationCurves to manipulate motion and UnityEvents to be called after the motion can be passed as an argument to the methods.
+AnimationCurves to manipulate the motion and UnityEvents to be invoked after the motion can be passed as an argument to the methods.
 For furher information see the Documentation pdf in the Assets folder.